waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Current Mt.
 Moon Puzzle State
 - **Objective:** Find a fossil item to give to the Rocket Grunt at B2F (30, 12).
-- **Summary of Exploration:**
-  - Mt.
-Moon 1F: Fully explored.
-No fossil found.
-  - Mt.
-Moon B1F (Western Partition): Fully explored via ladder at 1F (26, 16).
-No fossil found.
-  - Mt.
-Moon B2F (Western Partition): Fully explored via ladder at B1F (14, 28).
-No fossil found.
-  - Mt.
-Moon B1F/B2F (Eastern/Dead End Partition): Accessed via ladder at 1F (18, 12).
-This is a dead end containing the fossil-blocking Grunt.
+- **Summary of Exploration:** All previously known paths on 1F, B1F, and B2F have been fully explored and lead to dead ends or the fossil-blocking Grunt.
+No fossil has been found.
-- **Current Hypothesis:** The only remaining unexplored path is via the ladder at 1F (6, 6), which is located near the blocking Hiker.
+- **Current Hypothesis:** The only remaining unexplored path is via the ladder at 1F (6, 6), which was previously missed.
 This must lead to the Super Nerd's area and the fossil.
 - **Test Plan:** Navigate to and use the ladder at Mt.
 Moon 1F (6, 6).